 Martha (Thompson) Wudka, Evergreen Economics, has experience conducting energy efficiency program evaluations and market assessments for a variety of clients across the country and is well versed in reporting, analysis, in-depth interviews, and survey development.
 Ms. Wudka has managed the implementation of several surveys including phone interviews, on-site visits, and online interviews across the residential and commercial sectors.
 She has presented research findings at trade conferences including the International Energy Program Evaluation Conference; the International Conference on Energy Efficiency in Domestic Appliances and Lighting; and the Behavior, Energy and Climate Change conference.
 She has also conducted stakeholder workshops.

-Reservations can be made directly with InterContinental Buckhead Atlanta Reservations at 1-404-946-9191.
-Individuals need to state that they are with AESP 2018 Spring Event to receive special group rates.
+Hotel Reservations can be made directly with the InterContinental Buckhead at 404-946-9191 or online.
+If calling, individuals need to state that they are with AESP 2018 Spring event to receive special group rates.